Strong licensing helps ARM beat expectations

 ARM reports royalties a quarter in arrears, so it has less visibility on demand in consumer electronic markets than its chip-making partners such as Samsung and Texas Instruments.

-It said it had a healthy opportunity pipeline for licensing and a historically high order backlog, which pointed to another strong quarter for license revenue in its fourth quarter.
+It said it had a healthy opportunity pipeline for licensing and a historically high order backlog, which pointed to another strong quarter for licence revenue in its fourth quarter.

 Analysts expected ARM to post pretax profit of 51.1 million pounds on revenue of 116.5 million pounds, equating to earnings per share of 2.75 pence, according to a company-supplied consensus.